 Think portable, easy-to-eat options like sandwiches, fruit, trail mix, or granola bars.
 Don’t forget plenty of water and refreshing drinks to stay hydrated under the sun.
 Especially if you’re bringing alcohol.

-Beyond sharing expenses, bringing friends along makes your outings more enjoyable and memorable.
-Use Argo to share your planned route in advance so everyone knows the stops, anchorages, and destinations.
+If you do decide to make it a shared adventure (which I recommend because friends generally make trips more enjoyable), you can use Argo to share your planned route in advance so everyone knows the stops, anchorages, and destinations.
 Not only does this help friends plan their schedules and give input, but it also builds excitement for the trip ahead.

 Learn how to share your plans with friends and family.